AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataViews_API.md

 #### 200

-OK - retrieved the data views (could be an empty array).
+OK - retrieved the Data Views (could be an empty array).
 Return type: [DataViewDefinition]

 ```json
 [